panos-vasilopoulos/php-apache-mariadb-pma-bookworm-production/README.md

     docker build --no-cache -t myaerolab/php-8-4-apache-bookworm-production:latest .
     ```

-4. **If you rebuilded the PHP Apache image or even made changes to the docker-compose file then compose again and start the services (Containers)**:
+4. **If you rebuilded the PHP Apache image or even made changes to the docker-compose file then compose again and start the services (containers)**:
     - If you have Compose v1 (Deprecated.
 Consider migrating to v2: https://docs.docker.com/compose/releases/migrate/)
     <br>